Practical 6: Numeric Data

 Reading Remote Data

 You will need to do several things here to read the remote, compressed CSV file specified by url into a data frame called df.
-Setting low_memory=False ensures that pandas will try to load the entire data set before guessing the data format!
+Setting low_memory=False ensures that pandas will try to load the entire data set before guessing the data type for each column!
 Obviously, with very large files this is probably a bad idea and it’s possible to force a particular column type while readng in the data as well.
-For larger data sets there are platforms like Dask (see, eg, this), and beyond that are other options.

 # Set download URL

-ymd = '20240614'
+ymd = '20250615'

 city = 'London'